Command Line Daemon

 Get your resolver ID

 When you create a Control D Device, you are issued a set of DNS resolvers.
-Look at your DNS-over-HTTPS resolver.
-The string after the slash is your resolver ID.
+On the screen that shows you your resolvers, you will see "Resolver ID" at the top.

 Windows